-While Aboriginal Art has been around for tens of thousands of years, the Aboriginal Art Movement, and in particular painting, has more recent origins.
-Here is a brief history of the Movement:
+While Aboriginal art has been around for tens of thousands of years, the Aboriginal Art Movement, and in particular painting, has more recent origins.

 Today’s Art – The Beginnings

 In the 1934, two Melbourne artists visited the Hermannsburg mission, roughly 130kms west of Alice Springs.
 After viewing the artist’s watercolours, a local Aranda man called Albert Namatjira was inspired to paint and was taught by Rex Batterbee in the style of landscape watercolours on board.
 Albert Namatjira became a famous artist and is considered one of Australia’s great artists.
 Albert’s success inspired many other Indigenous people to start painting, though at that time, they followed Albert’s and Batterbee’s style.

 Until the early 1970s, watercolour was the primary medium used, although some ochre and bark-style paintings started to become available for non-aboriginal audiences in the 1940s.
 In 1948 an art and craft centre was also established at Ernabella mission.

 Then in 1971, the Aboriginal art world changed dramatically.
 A young school teacher called Geoffrey Bardon arrived at the Papunya settlement - 250 kilometres west of Alice Springs - and encouraged the local children to draw and paint the stories from their culture.
 This soon drew the attention of the tribal elders, who were intrigued by the interest the white man showed in their culture.